traitecoevo/plant/doc/design.md

   present (based on the 1 minus probability that exactly zero events happened with a mean number of events of `mortality_rate` from a Poisson distribution).

+We only really need to use `survival_probability`, so I might remove the `mortality_probability` case.